martinohmann/weather-landscape/README.md

   drops and snow flakes.
 - **Night mode**: At night time the colors are inverted (white scenery on black background).
+- **Metrics**: The server provides Prometheus metrics for monitoring.
+I use these to get alerted when the battery of the esp32 died, for example.

 ## Setup